 For those who didn’t know.
 Chili is a staple of Tex-Mex cuisine.
 It is not as many believe a typically Mexican dish.
 It originates in the US and is Texas’ official dish.

 There are different variations of this famous dish.
 Some with beans, some without.
 Some with tomatoes, some without … The one thing most of the different chilis have in common is that their main ingredients are ground beef and of course chili powder.

-Spend 10-15 minutes prepping, set your Instant Pot and off you go relax with your guests while the Chili cooks itself in a mere 25 minutes!
+Spend 20 minutes prepping, set your Instant Pot, and off you go relax while the Chili cooks itself!

 Instant Pot Chili with dried beans vs canned

 First of all you need some toppings to make it EXTRA delicious!
-Avocado, a dollop of sour cream or yogurt, chopped fresh cilantro and a couple squeezes of lime juice if you like.
+Avocado, a dollop of sour cream or yogurt, chopped fresh cilantro, a few sliced of jalapeño, and a couple squeezes of lime juice if you like.

 The side can be anything from white rice, to brown rice, to quinoa, or simply a piece of bread.
 It all depends on how many more pots you want to get dirty ;)

-My favorite side for it is rice and ever since I have my instant pot I exclusively make Instant Pot Rice.
+I love to eat it with just the toppings and no sides but a few times I have made a side dish.
+My favorite side for chili is rice and ever since I have my Instant Pot I exclusively make Instant Pot Rice.
 I couldn’t be more in love with this awesome machine!!!